 The NCWIT Collegiate Award honors the outstanding computing accomplishments of undergraduate and graduate women.
-Conferred annually, the award recognizes technical contributions to projects that demonstrate a high level of creativity and potential impact.
+Conferred annually, the award recognizes technical contributions to projects that demonstrate a high level of innovation and potential impact.

 The NCWIT Collegiate Award is sponsored by Hewlett Packard Enterprise and Qualcomm.

 Any U.S. woman is eligible to apply, if she also meets all of the following criteria:

 - She is a member of the NCWIT Aspirations in Computing Community.